Ching Dynasty Era and Islam in China :

 The Mongol Yuan Dynasty saw an unprecendented rise in the Muslim Population for various reasons.

 First of all there was a huge influx of muslim soldiers through the invasions of the United Western Army against the Song during the years of the establishment of the Yuan Dynasty.
 Afterwards soldiers, who had come unmarried or at least without their wives settled in the fertile lands where they found themselves.
-Many settled in the newly conquered Western lands know part of Xinjiang Autonomous Region and Gansu province of China, other settled elsewhere East across the Yellow River (Ningxia and Shaanxi) and along vital roads and communication lines, towns and villages of the countryside, and even in the South across the Yangtse.
+Many settled in the newly conquered Western lands know part of Xinjiang Autonomous Region and Gansu Province of China, other settled elsewhere East across the Yellow River (Ningxia and Shaanxi) and along vital roads and communication lines, towns and villages of the countryside, and even in the South across the Yangtse River.
 Muslims were found anywhere a large troop of Muslim Soldiers of the (United) Western Army (The Chi Ma Tan Jun) was stationed.

 Secondly, due to their high social status in the Yuan Era it was not difficult for Muslim Soldiers to inter-marry and start families.
 Where Muslim Soldiers settled the generations of offspring multiplied, especially under encouragement of the Yuan Imperial Administration to settle down and adopt methods of agriculture.